It’s quite often when we face problems of Random Service Crash in Windows VPS. You may come across the situations wherein;

 Configure Service Recovery Properties

-Services can also be configured to recover automatically after crash.
-Follow below mentioned steps:
+Services can also be configured to recover automatically after the crash.
+Follow the below mentioned steps:

-- In Services Window, locate the service you want to configure, Right click on the service name, Click on Properties.
+2. In Services Window, locate the service you want to configure, Right click on the service name, and Click on Properties.

-- In Service Properties Window, Click on Recovery tab.
+3. In the Service Properties Window, Click on the Recovery tab.

-- Select the option Restart the Service in First failure Drop down.
+- Select the option Restart the Service in the First failure Dropdown.

-- Select the option Restart the Service in Second failure Drop down.
+- Select the option Restart the Service in the Second failure Dropdown.

-- Select the option Restart the Service in Third failure Drop down.
+- Select the option Restart the Service in the Third failure Dropdown.

 - Click on Apply and then OK.

-You can also set several other properties like, Reset Failure Counter after x days and Restart the service after 1 minute since crash.
-Repeat above steps for each service you want to configure for the automatic recovery.
+You can also set several other properties like Reset Failure Counter after x days and Restart the service after 1 minute since the crash.
+Repeat the above steps for each service you want to configure for the automatic recovery.

 Determine the Root Cause of Service Crash Through Event Viewer

-- Go to Start → Run → Type eventvwr, Click OK.
+1. Go to Start → Run → Type eventvwr, and Click OK.

-- In Event Viewer Window, Under Windows Logs, Check Application and System logs.
+2. In the Event Viewer Window, Under Windows Logs, Check Application and System logs.